mrlacey/CommentLinks/README.md

 Create links between any files.
 Useful if your project or solution contains code in multiple languages or you wish to link to documentation files also in the solution.

-- Open the file
+- Open the file.
-- Open the file and go to a specific line
+- Open the file and go to a specific line.
-- Open the file and go to specific text
+- Open the file and go to specific text.
-- Open any file (as specified by absolute path)
+- Open any file (as specified by absolute path or using macros in file paths).
 - Run arbitrary commands.

 When a comment contains the text `link:` followed by a file name, a green button will be added that when clicked will open that file.